 ANNUAL INTENTIONAL FOCUS

-For the 2019-2020 academic year, our intetional focus was prison abolition.
+For the 2019-2020 and 2020-2021 academic years, our intetional focus was prison abolition.
 This was especially timely, as the summer of 2019 was when we celebrated the 50th anniversary of the Stonewall Rebellion, where, as stated in Captive Genders, “sexual and gender outsiders rose up against ongoing brutal police violence in an inspiring act of defiance.”

 Prison abolition, as defined by Critical Resistance, is a “broad strategy” that “means we must build models today that can represent how we want to live in the future.”
 The vision painted by this strategy is not only a world without prisons, but a world with accountability mechanisms and transformative justice.